redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

 Restore
 -------
-When working on a virtual environment, `InfraRed` can use a pre-made undercloud image to quickly set up an environment.
+When working on a virtual environment, `infrared` can use a pre-made undercloud image to quickly set up an environment.
 To use this feature, simply run::

     ir tripleo-undercloud --quickstart-restore yes